ajschumacher/ajschumacher.github.io/20200926-ai_superpowers_by_lee/index.md

-It might be better to discuss issues of the future of society in connections with AI rather than not at all, but I worry that the focus on AI can distract from bigger trends approaches that aren't tied to AI.
+It might be better to discuss issues of the future of society in connections with AI rather than not at all, but I worry that the focus on AI can distract from trends and approaches that aren't tied to AI.
 It isn't useful to make new AI a scapegoat for existing phenomena.

 I think Lee overestimates the magnitude of AI's direct impact on jobs, but maybe not the magnitude of the overall trend in jobs.
 Regardless,